 Entrepreneurs: David Yusuf, Sal Aziz and Alex Amidi

-Launched in January 2017, founders David Yusuf, Alex Amidi and Sal Aziz took a simple idea to make the gifting experience unique and meaningful and brought it to life with the birth of Bouquet Bar.
+Launched in January 2017, founders David Yusuf, Alex Amidi and Sal Aziz brought to life a simple idea, with the birth of Bouquet Bar, that makes the gifting experience meaningful and unique.

 Pick one of their designer boxes and explore their menu of gift options.
-Select the perfect gift items for your box to create a masterpiece.
-Your gift arrives on time, even prettier than the picture.
+To create a masterpiece, select the perfect gift items for your box.
+Even prettier than the picture will be your gift when it arrives on time.

-The Bouquet Bar sells three different boxed gift sets that can be customized with items related to the person or event being celebrated.
+The Bouquet Bar can be customized with items related to the event or person being celebrated with the three different boxed gift sets that sell.

 Status: OUT OF BUSINESS